 On Willful, each spouse gets their own account and creates their own documents, though you can decide on key decisions together (for example, a guardian for your children, or who your beneficiaries will be).
-Our Family plans allow you to purchase two plans at once, and invite your spouse from your account page.
+Our Premium Coverage for Families plans allow you to purchase two plans at once, and invite your spouse from your account page.
 That way you each have your own account, and you can make changes at any point - even if your life situation changes.

 What is a mirror will?

 At Willful we used to offer a mirrored will for couples - in fact many of our users still have a mirrored plan.
 A mirror will allows certain choices to be “mirrored” in your spouse’s will - for example a mirrored will can default to leaving everything to your spouse when you pass away, and then it accounts for what happens if both spouses were to pass away at the same time.
 This can be limiting for some couples, since there isn’t flexibility to make individual choices - for example if your spouse was one of several beneficiaries you wanted to leave your assets to, a mirrored plan wouldn’t be a fit.
 For that reason, we’ve shifted to offering individual plans at Willful.
 It’s also important to note that mirror wills don’t include any legally-binding obligations, so the surviving spouse can edit their will after one spouse passes away.
 On Willful you can achieve the same result as a mirrored will by choosing the option to leave everything to your spouse when you pass away, like in the example below: